GayenManish07/Finding-optimal-location-of-hospitals-using-Hill-Climbing-and-Genetic-Algorithms-for-IISERB-campus/README.md

 2. Algorithm Details
    - Hill Climbing Algorithm
    - Genetic Algorithm
-4. Installation Requirements
+3. Installation Requirements
    - Prerequisites
    - Required Libraries
-5. Usage Instructions
+4. Usage Instructions
    - Step 1: Data Preparation
    - Step 2: Graph Initialization
    - Step 3: Algorithm Execution
    - Step 4: Result Visualization
-   - Running the Code
+5. Running the Code
-6. Visualization
-7. Contributors
+6. Contributors

 ## Project Overview
 This project is dedicated to identifying the most optimal locations for constructing new hospitals on the IISER Bhopal campus.
 By applying the hill climbing algorithm with random restarts and Genetic Algorithm, this project analyzes spatial data to pinpoint locations that optimize accessibility and efficiency for healthcare services.